{\AE} codes

 for $J_0,m_0 \geq (2n+1)^{2}/2$.
 Setting $\ell_0=(2n+1)^2/2$ transforms this family into the counter-symmetric code family, to which Eq. \eqref{eqn:counter_symmetriclvl1} belongs.
 This family allows for the most resource-efficient packing for correcting order-\(n\) errors.
 For error detection, total angular momentum \(\ell_0=(n+1)^{2}/2\) suffices, along with $m_0=(n+1)^2/2$ and spacing of \(n+1\) between supported momentum states.

 With the complicated error-correction conditions reduced to a simple linear system, we observe that the above codes can be relevant to other paradigms.
 Using an ansatz consisting of identical spacing between any neighboring pair of states and only allowing states with \(m\geq 0\) recovers the bosonic \eczoo[binomial codes]{binomial} \cite{michael_new_2016}, or the permutation-invariant many-qubit \eczoo[GNU codes]{gnu_permutation_invariant} \cite{ouyang_permutation-invariant_2014}.
-The dephasing operator \(\hat m\) is mapped to the oscillator occupation number (total qubit spin) in the former (latter) case.
-We explicitly consider transitions in angular momentum \(\ell\), and removing those reduces our noise model to that of \eczoo[single-spin codes]{single_spin} \cite{gross_designing_2021,gross_hardware-efficient_2021,fan_quantum_2023, omanakuttan_spin_2023,omanakuttan_multispin_2023}\cite[Sec.~III.B]{albert_robust_2020}.
+The dephasing operator \(\hat m\) is mapped to the oscillator occupation number (total qubit spin) in the former (latter) case. { \eczoo[Single-spin codes]{single_spin} \cite{gross_designing_2021,gross_hardware-efficient_2021,fan_quantum_2023, omanakuttan_spin_2023,omanakuttan_multispin_2023}\cite[Sec.~III.B]{albert_robust_2020} with sufficient spacing are examples of \AE\ codes.} We explicitly consider transitions in angular momentum \(\ell\), and removing those reduces our noise model to that of spin codes.
 All of our codes thus work just as well against shift errors of a single spin (cf.~\cite{aditya_sivakumar_quantum_2021}), and our variable-shifted codes generalize the binomial codes for the oscillator.

 \parg{Discussion \& conclusion} We simplify the conditions required for an encoding to protect against transitions in angular momentum due to the gain or loss of \(n\) quanta.
 This allows us to identify several code families that protect against such processes up to any \(n\).
 Our codes can be hosted in a total angular momentum \(J\) space which can arise from combinations of spin, electronic, or rotational, or nuclear angular momenta.